Oh, Endless Daze, I’m feeling Dazed and confused now that you’re over.

 As the sun began to set and the temperature began to drop, the second international act of the festival, The Sunflowers, took to the stage.
 Enthralling the crowd with their insane psych punk sound, and setting the tone for what was to be an unbelievable night of music.
 Seriously.

 After a quick venture back to the tent to get warm clothes, drink some wine and admire the dazzling lilac sunset; we made our way back to the entertainment area only to be greeted by the celestial sound of Amy Ayanda as she performed one of the most beautiful sets I’ve ever had the privilege of hearing.
-The music only got better as Dangerfields, The Deathrettes and the BLK JCKS took to the stage one after the other.
-Each bringing their own unique and fantastic sounds to the stage, much to the delight of the crowds.
+The music only got better as Dangerfields, The Deathrettes and the BLK JKS took to the stage one after the other, each one bringing their own unique and fantastic sounds to the stage, much to the delight of the crowds.

 Excitement began to mount as everyone waited for the eagerly anticipated international act, the Oh Sees, and hell were they worth the wait.
 To put it plainly, they absolutely killed it.
 I’m still trying to wrap my head around the fact that they had two drummers playing perfectly in sync for the duration of their set, and I really mean perfectly.
 Watching them was an experience I’m unlikely to forget any time soon.
 They’re definitely one of, if not the best, live acts I’ve seen perform this year.